Nobodyworld/app-accounting-modular/AUTOMATION.md

    fields) to trace requests end-to-end.
 3. Roll back recent deployments by reverting the Git commit or disabling the affected extension in configuration (`MODACCT_ALLOWED_EXTENSIONS__key__enabled=false`).
+4. Regenerate extension packages with `macli scaffold-extension` when backfilling automation or agent-specific hooks to ensure the latest tracing primitives are included.

 Following this playbook ensures agents keep the platform observable, recoverable, and ready for future automation.